 I sneered at travel memoirs where women found self-actualization through sex—because I didn’t want to admit I had lived one

 I was a bookseller when I first encountered Kristin Newman’s travel memoir nestled among the morning delivery.
 Squinting for a moment, I recognized the red blob beneath the title — What I Was Doing While You Were Breeding — as a lipstick kiss on an airplane window.
 The jacket copy not only summed up the countries she visited, but also the men she met: “Israeli bartenders, Finnish poker players, sexy Bedouins, and Argentinean priests.”
 My throat constricted, heartbeat erratic, as I slipped a copy in my bag.
-I chalked up this difficulty swallowing and sweaty palms to disagreeing with Newman’s central argument: that by travelling alone instead of settling down, she found herself, and only then could she walk off into the sunset she’d been destined for.
+I chalked up this difficulty swallowing and sweaty palms to disagreeing with Newman’s central argument: that by traveling alone instead of settling down, she found herself, and only then could she walk off into the sunset she’d been destined for.
 I couldn’t read past the first chapter, instead wanting to take to the streets like an Evangelical grasping a paint paddle and duct tape sign: this book is a lie; that’s not how the story goes; repent!
 What I meant was: this is not how my story goes.

 Five years ago, I studied abroad in Florence, Italy, as do thousands of students every year.
 While there, I had a relationship with a man, M., who worked in my building.
 When the semester ended, he disappeared and I flew back to America.
 A year later, I returned alone to find him.

-It’s not uncommon for narratives of women travelling solo, like mine and Newman’s, to run parallel to love stories.
+It’s not uncommon for narratives of women traveling solo, like mine and Newman’s, to run parallel to love stories.
 Just as often, those stories end with the woman gaining new insight into her truest self.
 Perhaps because I lived the former but was denied the latter, I resent women who claim to have both.
 The only salve: proving these neat, circular narratives false.